Marushka-Correia/Azure-Labs-AZ104/Azure Lab9/README.md

 ### Lab 9 - Private EndPoints

-### In this lab, I tried a concept I came across while preparing for my AZ104 exam, that is private endpoints and Private DNS zones.
+### In this lab, I tried a concept I came across while preparing for my AZ104 exam, that is: private endpoints and Private DNS zones.

 ### Steps